PACS-25-26/challenge3-foo-foo-gang/README.md

 ## Overview

-This project implements a **parallel matrix-free solver** for the 2D Laplace equation on a unit square domain:
+This project implements a **parallel solver** for the 2D Laplace equation on a unit square domain:

 ```
 −∆u = f(x,y),   (x,y) ∈ (0,1)²